Jagat45106/Jenkins-TF-Lab/README.md

 # Jenkins-TF-Lab
-Repo to rin Jenkins CICD to test Terraform actions
+Repo to run Jenkins CICD to test Terraform actions